Become a Coeur d’Alene Audubon Habitat Hero!

 The Coeur d’Alene Audubon Habitat Hero Program invites you to turn your outdoor space into a thriving home for birds and other wildlife.
 Even small areas of native habitat in urban or suburban areas can make a big difference and provide food, shelter, and safe resting spots for birds, pollinators, and other native species.

 Getting started is simple, fun, and contributes to local conservation efforts!
-Just complete a short registration form, and a Coeur d’Alene Audubon Habitat Hero volunteer will contact you to arrange a visit.
-Our volunteers will work with you to create a personalized plan to make your space more bird-friendly and environmentally beneficial.
+After you complete a short registration form, a Habitat Hero volunteer will contact you to arrange a visit.
+Our volunteers will perform a walk-through of your space with a goal to help you create a more bird-friendly and environmentally beneficial landscape.
 You can aim for Level I or II certification, depending on your space and goals.

 You don’t need a fully developed habitat to join—beginners and seasoned gardeners alike are welcome.
 Whether you’re starting with a blank slate or already have a nature-rich oasis, we’ll provide guidance, encouragement, and resources to help you grow your habitat over time.